OUR PRIVACY PROMISE

 In some cases, you have the right to have your personal data erased or deleted.
 Note this is not an absolute right, as we may have legal or legitimate grounds for retaining your personal data.

-The right to object to direct marketing, including profiling, and any processing based on our legitimate interests
+The right to object to direct marketing, including profiling

 You can unsubscribe or opt out of our direct marketing communication at any time.
-The easiest way to do this is by clicking on the “unsubscribe” link in any email or communication we send you.
-In circumstances where you have the right to object to profiling or any processing based on our legitimate interests, you should contact us using the details below.
+The easiest way to do this is by clicking on the “unsubscribe” link in any email or communication we send you or follow any other opt-out instructions communicated to you.
+In circumstances where you have the right to object to profiling you should contact us using the details below.

 The right to withdraw consent at any time for and personal data processing based on consent